Bluesky at Home » Home Decor » Master Bathroom » How We Remodeled our Master Bathroom ~ the Before

 How We Remodeled our Master Bathroom ~ the Before

-After I shared How We Remodeled our Master Bedroom and How We Decorated our Master Bedroom last week, I thought I would just head on in to our master bathroom and show you how we remodeled our master bathroom.
+After I shared How We Remodeled our Master Bedroom and How We Decorated our Master Bedroom, I thought I would just head on into our master bathroom and show you how we remodeled our it.

 The Before

-The master bathroom definitely was stuck in the 1990’s when our house was built.
-Browns, beiges, fur downs and bad lighting.
+The master bathroom definitely was stuck in the 1990’s (our house was built in 1996) when our house was built: browns, beiges, fur downs, and bad lighting.

 Here’s a similar view.
-The door leads to the closet.
+The door to the left leads to the closet.
 You can see a better view of the built-in shelves on the right.
 Here the doors to the toilet area are open.

 Here is the view of the shower and the tub.
 Can you see what’s missing?
 There was no glass around the shower.
 No one seemed to know what happened to it.
 The large glass block window provides the only natural light in the bathroom, so even if it is a bit outdated, it’s going to stay.
 And that green paint?
 Bye, bye.
 The big tub?
 Bye, bye to that too.